pulsar-edit/package-frontend/README.md

 To learn more about the Download Link Microservice take a look at its [Readme](./microservices/download/README.md).

-Additionally for easy access on how to use the download link take a look at the [Download Link Table](/docs/download_links.md).
+Additionally for easy access on how to use the download link, take a look at the [Download Link Table](/docs/download_links.md).

 ### Webhooks